-- 1. In FileMaker Pro, review the privilege sets you've assigned to accounts that will access the database file. - Accounts that need access must use a privilege set with the fmxdbc extended privilege for access via ODBC/JDBC. - 2.
-Enable the FileMaker Server (via FileMaker Server Admin Console) or FileMaker Pro host application to share data via ODBC/JDBC. - FileMaker Server Admin Console: Choose General Settings > ODBC/JDBC, then select Enable ODBC/JDBC. - FileMaker Pro: Choose File menu > Sharing > Enable ODBC/JDBC, then set ODBC/JDBC Sharing to On.

-- 3. Make sure the FileMaker database file you want to access is hosted and available.
+- 1. In FileMaker Pro Advanced, review the privilege sets you've assigned to accounts that will access the database file. - Accounts that need access must use a privilege set with the fmxdbc extended privilege for access via ODBC/JDBC. - 2.
+Enable the FileMaker Server, FileMaker Pro Advanced, or FileMaker Cloud host application to share data via ODBC/JDBC.
+Visit the Product Documentation Center for the details in FileMaker Pro Advanced Help, FileMaker Server Help, or FileMaker Cloud Getting Started Guide. - 3.
+Make sure the FileMaker database file you want to access is hosted and available.
+If your FileMaker database solution uses more than one FileMaker database file, all of the database files must be on the same computer.

-If your FileMaker database solution uses more than one FileMaker database file, all of the database files must be on the same computer. - 4.
-Connect to the FileMaker data source. - 5.
+- 4. Connect to the FileMaker data source. - 5.
 Construct and execute an SQL query in the client application.